 An award-winning writer, speaker, and producer, Dr. Barbara Nicolosi has spoken at hundreds of conferences, universities, and churches.
+She is the featured host on the Mystaogy podcast.
+She has also given retreats for parish ministers.
 With 23 years of experience working in Hollywood as a writer and producer, Dr. Nicolosi speaks about the intersection of faith and culture, the role of art and beauty in the Church and world, and how to engage the secular mainstream with Gospel themes.
-As a Great Books professor, she can also speak about a number of topics that draw from literature and philosophy including the nature and importance of friendship, various aspects of prayer and spirituality, the history and social imporatnce of story, and how the Church can moreeffectively find a voice in the marketplace of ideas.
+As a Great Books professor and former member of a religious community, she can also speak about a number of topics that draw from literature and philosophy including the nature and importance of friendship, various aspects of prayer and spirituality, the history and social imporatnce of story and art, and how the Church can more effectively find a voice in the marketplace of ideas.

-Dr. Nicolosi is the Director of graduate screenwriting programs at Regenet University in Virginia Beach,.
-She is also an adjunct professor in the Honors College where she teches in the Socratic Great Books program.
+Dr. Nicolosi is founder of the Write Spirit creative writing program for young people which is under the auspices of the Catholic Art Institute.
 A member of the Writers Guild of America-West she has written screenplays for several Hollywood production companies.
 Her most recent credit is as a co-writer on the 2020 Picturehouse release Fatima, directed by Marco Pontecorvo and starring Harvey Keitel and Sonia Braga.
 Barbara has a doctorate in Creative Writing from Bath Spa University in the UK, a Masters in Film and Television from Northwestern University, and a B.A. from the Great Books program at Magdalen College in Warner, NH.
 She has done further studies in documentary production and animation at UCLA.
+She has taught iat the university level for twenty years.
 She has been a script analyst, production company executive, and consultant on scores of entertainment projects including the features The Passion of the Christ and TV shows Joan of Arcadia (CBS) and Saving Grace (TNT).
 A highly experienced public speaker on art, culture, media and spirituality, Barbara has delivered hundreds of addresses at universities, conferences and assemblies all over the world including at the Vatican and for the United States Conference of Catholic Bishops.
 Barbara has been a grants panelist for the National Endowment for the Arts, and a reader for the Humanitas Prize which has been called the Pulitzer of screenwriting.
 For ten years, she has been on the Blue Ribbon jury of the Angelus Awards Student Film Festival, which is the top student film competition in the world.
+She is currently directing a Mystagogy program at St. Stephen's parish in Chesapeake VA.

 Barbara has appeared as a cultural commentator on ABC, NBC, CBS, NPR and in the pages of The New York Times, The Wall Street Journal and Premiere magazine, among many others.
 She has produced several award-winning plays at the Actors Co-op Theater in Hollywood, and is currently working on a play about the struggle to regain the beuatiful in the Church.
 Barbara has been an adjunct professor of cinema at Pepperdine University and Azusa Pacific University and a guest lecturer at the Los Angeles Film Study Center, the Catholic University of Valencia, in Spain, and the Catholic University of Milan.
 She won Catholic Press Awards in 2001 and 2002 for her contributions to various Catholic magazines.